LuckyBackup

 luckyBackup is a free backup application for Linux.

 It provides a GUI based on the cross-platform Qt framework and is not fundamentally console based or web based as many of the clients from the list of backup software are.
 The GUI is translated in many languages and is available in repositories of all major Linux distributions including Debian, Ubuntu, openSUSE, Fedora, Mandriva, Slackware and Gentoo.

+The latest version was released in November 2018 and while development is "almost frozen", the program is still supported.